NathaliaBarreiros/ShadowVault/README.md

 ### 2.4 Why Web3 for a password manager?
 A decentralized approach solves multiple pain points:

-- **Custody separation:** Only ciphertext is stored on-chain (Base).
+- **Custody separation:** Only ciphertext is stored locally and on-chain.
 There is no central vault provider to breach.
 - **Public verifiability:** On-chain verification (Zircuit) produces a durable, tamper-evident record of compliance.
 - **Extensibility:** Credentials and proofs become composable building blocks for future protocols (e.g., gated access, automated policy checks).
 - **Credible neutrality:** Verification rules and results are transparent; anyone can audit the same contracts.